crowdfavorite-mirrors/wp-powerpress/readme.txt

 == Description ==

 PowerPress is the No. 1 Podcasting plugin for WordPress.
 Developed by podcasters for podcasters; features include Simple and Advanced modes, multiple audio/video player options, subscribe to podcast tools, podcast SEO features, and more!
-Fully supports iTunes, Google Play, Stitcher, and Blubrry Podcasting directories, as well as all podcast applications and clients.
+Fully supports iTunes, Google Play, Stitcher, TuneIn and Blubrry Podcasting directories, as well as all podcast applications and clients.

 = Simple Mode =